Getting Around in Cape Town

 Golden Arrow buses

-With a history stretching all the way back to 1861, the yellow and orange buses of the Golden Arrow Bus Service are as much a part of local scenery as Table Mountain.
+With a history stretching all the way back to 1861, the green, orange and white buses of the Golden Arrow Bus Service are as much a part of local scenery as Table Mountain.
 Unfortunately, many of its vehicles are old and could be better maintained.
 The buses are mostly safe but can be inefficient and crowded.
 However, for those living in the city's Southern Suburbs with no personal vehicle access, this may be an option worth considering.

 While not always ideal for everyday travel, the train from the city centre to Simonstown and Muizenberg can be a charming way to spend a weekend afternoon.

 Metered taxis abound in Cape Town, but expats should take caution to use a reliable company.
-Rikkis, Excite or Intercab are reputable businesses, although often delayed.
+Rikkis Taxis, Excite Taxis or Intercab are reputable businesses.
 Fares are usually printed on the cab's doors.

 Passengers should make sure that the driver has turned on the meter, or that they have negotiated a fare beforehand.
 Metered taxis that look to be in poor condition or that don't have a meter should be avoided.
 Tipping is appreciated, but not expected.

-Many expats and locals make use of Uber to get around the city, especially at night.
+Ride-hailing services such as Uber are available in Cape Town and are a good way to get around the city, especially at night.
 With affordable rates and reliable pickups, Uber is a useful app to have on one's phone.

 Cycling in Cape Town

-Although a growing number of environmentally conscious Capetonians are turning to their bicycles to get around, expats will find that Cape Town is a far cry from some of Europe's cycle-friendly cities.
+Although a growing number of environmentally conscious Capetonians are turning to their bicycles to get around, expats will find that infrastructure in Cape Town is a far cry from some of Europe's cycle-friendly cities.
 Still, there are several cycling paths in the city centre and in parts of the Southern Suburbs as part of efforts to decrease congestion.
-Of particular note is the MyCiTi cycle route which runs from Table View to the city centre and is designed to connect with public transport routes.
+Of particular note is the MyCiTi cycle route which is designed to connect with public transport routes.

 The city's cycling infrastructure still has room for improvement, though – for example, not all of the cycle lanes and routes are connected.
 If traversing an area without one, cyclists must ensure that they are easily visible to motorists and should be aware of surrounding vehicles at all times.